Zabiuddin Ansari

 Sayed Zabiuddin Ansari a.k.a.
-Abu Hamza or Abu Jundal is an Indian Islamic militant belonging to Indian Mujahideen and Lashkar-e-Taiba.
-He is accused of being involved in 2008 Mumbai attacks.
-Zabiuddin Ansari (Abu Hamza)'s name was listed in the list of "50 most wanted criminals sheltered in Pakistan" released by India on 21 May 2011.
+Abu Hamza or Abu Jundal (born 30 November 1980) is an Indian Islamic militant belonging to Indian Mujahideen and Lashkar-e-Taiba.
+Zabiuddin Ansari's name was featured in the list of "50 most wanted criminals sheltered in Pakistan" released by India on 21 May 2011.
 He served as the handler of the 10 LeT terrorists during 2008 Mumbai attacks.

-He is a suspect in several cases such as the Kalupur station blast case of 9 February 2006 and an accomplice in the 2010 Pune bombing case.
-He was deported from Saudi Arabia on 25 June 2012 and is currently in the custody of Indian security agencies.
+He was a suspect in several cases such as the Kalupur station blast case of 9 February 2006 and an accomplice in the 2010 Pune bombing case.
+He was deported from Saudi Arabia on 25 June 2012 and was in the custody of Indian security agencies.
 On 2 August 2016, he was sentenced to life imprisonment in relation to the arms haul case by the special MCOCA court.

 Early life

 Zabiuddin was born on 30 November 1980 in a village Hathi Khana mohalla in Georai area of Beed district in Maharashtra in western India.
 His father Syed Zakiuddin had worked as an insurance agent.
 Syed Zakiuddin's family consists of five sisters and one son, Zabiuddin.
 Zabiuddin had studied in Urdu up to Class X in Georai and joined Industrial Training Institute (ITI), Beed.

 He was arrested by the Indian police in Maharashtra in 2003 for stabbing and attempting to immolate a woman, with whom his family was entrenched in a marital dispute.
 Subsequently, he was sent to jail but was bailed on conditions of appearing at the relevant court hearings.
 He never returned for the proceedings.

 Ansari moved to Pakistan after his college.
 He married in 2009 to a Pakistani woman and has a son in Pakistan.
 The Pakistani passport he used, showed him as a resident of Sheikhpura in Pakistan's Punjab province.